neuron-cloud/neura-prototype/README.md

 # Synapse: Clinical Decision Reflection Prototype

-NEURA is a prototype AI tool built to assist in neurosurgical consult decision-making.
+Synapse is a prototype AI tool built to assist in neurosurgical consult decision-making.
 It analyzes real clinical text to flag risk patterns such as:

 - Midline shift